bacpack-system/bacpack-system.github.io/docs/example_usage.md

 !!! info
     Packages can depend only on different Packages in the same Package Context, but not on Apps.
     In general, Apps can't form any dependency relationships.

     The dependency relationships of Packages cannot form a cycle.

-??? example "Config example"
+??? example "`curl` Config example"
     The following Config defines `curl` Package.
-It defines its dependency on `zlib` Package, the source code repository, name of the Package, the CMake options and the Docker image to use.
+It defines its dependency on `zlib` Package, the source code repository, name of the Package, the CMake options and the Docker images to use.
 It sets the build type to Release, so it is a release variation of `curl` Package.

     ```json